 7. Social Network Landing Pages

-Just over 64 percent of the population in the United States uses social media in some form.
+Approximately 3.02 billion people will use social media by 2021.
 This is an incredible statistic given this also includes children too young to even read.

 So, what pages do you have that are the most engaged on platforms like Facebook or Twitter?
 That’s where the Social Landing Pages report under Acquisition comes into play.